Last updated: July 14, 2021

 - Step One: Play Rockity Rock Rock Rock

 - Step Two: Have student log onto computers and direct them to the National Park service site.
 Write website on the board for them to type into the URL.

 - Step Three: Students will be assigned different National Park sites to read to determine which type of rocks make up the major formations in the Park.
-(Capital Reef NP, Arches NP, Volcano NP, Rocky Mountain NP, Yosemite NP, Pinnacles NP, Shenandoah NP, Mesa Verde NP, Zion NP, Grand Tetons NP, Grand Canyon NP, Mt Rainier NP, Acadia NP, Papahanaumokuakea Marine National Monument)
+(Capitol Reef NP, Arches NP, Hawai‘i Volcanoes NP, Rocky Mountain NP, Yosemite NP, Pinnacles NP, Shenandoah NP, Mesa Verde NP, Zion NP, Grand Teton NP, Grand Canyon NP, Mount Rainier NP, Acadia NP, Papahanaumokuakea Marine National Monument)